 Towing capacity of 3,500 pounds with optional package

-Safety Ten standard airbags include four in front — the two required chest airbags plus two knee airbags — as well as seat-mounted side airbags for the first and second rows.
-Head-protecting side curtain airbags span both rows.
+Safety Ten standard airbags include four in front — the two required chest airbags plus two knee airbags — as well as seat-mounted side-impact airbags for both rows.
+Head-protecting side curtain airbags cover both rows.
 Other standard safety features include:

 Active front head restraints